 - Scientific animation makes complex concepts easier to understand for a wide ranging audience.

-- Beautiful and accurate scientific animation increases the value of your production.
+- Beautiful and accurate scientific animation increases the production value of your work.

-- Visual assets from a scientific animation can be repurposed in various marketing channels.
+- Visual assets from a scientific animation can be repurposed in other channels.

-Scientific animation is also used in secondary and post-secondary education and in museum exhibits on a wide range of scientific subjects from human genetics to the physics of sound.
+Scientific animation is also used in secondary and post-secondary education and in museum exhibits to convey a wide range of scientific subjects from human genetics to the physics of music.

 Biotechnology (biotech) and medical technology (medtech) companies also commission scientific animation in order to explain their technologies to stakeholders and customers.
-A well-crafted animation can bridge the knowledge gap between experts and those they depend on for funding, partnerships, and sales because, after all, seeing is believing.
+A well-crafted animation can bridge the knowledge gap between experts and those they depend on for funding, partnerships and sales.

 Regardless of the nature of the production — short clips or complete animated story — we provide a detailed timeline when we quote on a project, so you’ll have a good idea of how long your animation will take to produce.

 We do not.
-All of our work is designed and produced in-house in our Toronto, Canada studio with specially-trained scientific animators.
-This enables tight control of quality and timelines, which is important when working with fixed deadlines.
+All of our work is designed and produced in-house in our Toronto, Canada studio with specially trained scientific animators.
+This enables tight control of quality and timelines, which is important when working with fixed deadlines and budgets.
 Also, unlike many commoditized services that can be offshored to cut costs, accurate scientific animation requires highly specialized training.